Home | Webinars on Neurofeedback

 The brain is going to naturally want to shift out of that brainwave pattern and into a state that's in alignment with the here-and-now.
 What happens during a NeurOptimal® session is that the brain is given this feedback millisecond by millisecond so there are "corrections" happening during a session.

 But then there's also the bigger picture of change, which is that we're actually wanting the brain to learn something new.
 This system is actually a teaching tool; "Hey brain, I want you to learn how to function in a more efficient and effective way."
 That's actually what we're providing the brain.
 What the brain ideally learns over a series of training sessions is how to get the "good information" to make efficient and effective decisions.
 So then the brain starts to do this, even when it's not hooked up to the neurofeedback system.

-Watch a Webinar on Emotional Self-Regulation – What is self-regulation and what helps it?
+Emotional Self-Regulation – What is self-regulation and what helps it?

 Going back to the question about "if I have chronic illness, can I train every day?"
 Again, what is the neurofeedback system doing?
 Well, the design is actually just like presenting a mirror so the brain can see over and over again what it's doing.
 Typically what happens is if the brain is tired, if we're tired, we ignore something so that's sort of the extent of what happens if we're "over training," the brain is just going to ignore the feedback.
 It's like I don't want to do it anymore!
 So there's no such thing when you're using the NeurOptimal system of l "over training" the nervous system because again we're just alerting it to pay attention and the brain will decide whether or not it wants to do anything with that information.